diegomarquez/game-builder/README.md

 ###### Current TODO List:

-* Create a component to handle rendering of a game_object
+* Simple event bubbling
+* Write some example code
+* Components for game.js.
+The user should be able to enhance the behaviour of the main update loop.

-#### Status: Broken and On Hold.
+#### Status: Broken.

 * This thing can not be used for anything useful and there is no documentation anyway.
 So it is still in a pretty useless state.
-* I am currently not working on this till I can concentrate on it properly.

 [This is the game][tirador] I put together using the previous encarnation of this set of files.